A Guide to Hurricane Preparedness for Businesses

 The risk of loss can be mitigated and even transferred with appropriate insurance.
 As experienced brokers, we cannot stress the following enough:

-All businesses should double-check their property insurance coverage in their business owners policy (BOP), commercial property insurance policy, or specific wind pool policy to ensure that coverage exists.
+All businesses should double-check their property insurance coverage in their bundled business owners insurance policy (BOP), commercial property insurance policy, or specific wind pool policy to ensure that coverage exists.
 If you’re unclear about this, be sure to contact your broker.
 If you aren’t properly protected at this moment for hurricane-related damages, it is possible that special coverage needs to be purchased.

 Key Steps on Hurricane Preparedness for Businesses